Protecting Yourself & Your Family During Civil Unrest

-People who perceive grievance, injustice, or fear are sometimes compelled into collective action of civil unrest or disorder, even across social stratification of race or class.
+People who perceive grievance, injustice, or fear are sometimes compelled into collective action of civil unrest or disorder, even across diverse social, racial, and economic groups.
 This breakdown of normal society can lead to riots, violence, criminal activity, or other sorts of disorder.
 It can happen for a variety of reasons and can happen anywhere.
-All that is required is enough people to take part, enough to overwhelm the system…at least for a time until armed government officials ultimately suppress it.
+All that is required is enough people to take part, enough to overwhelm the system, at least for a time until official responses—including law enforcement and, when deemed necessary, armed intervention—eventually restore order.

 Disaster Planning